Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 Substring, extracts a given segment, more specifically the range of the string from the start and end index position of the string.
 Removes any characters that aren't selected from the range.

 - `str` - The string content to substring for a given segment.
-- `startPos` - The starting index position for the segment to get; Default value: `1`.
+- `startPos` - An optional parameter, The starting index position for the segment to get; Default value: `1`.
 - `endPos` - An optional parameter, The ending index position for the segment to get.

 Examples: